systopia/CiviProxy/README.md

 Currently CiviProxy can expose/relay the following CiviCRM functions

 1. Serve resources for newsletters and mailings
-2. Cache those ressources, taking load off your CiviCRM server
+2. Cache those resources, taking load off your CiviCRM server
 3. Pass-through of tracking data on opening and click-through rates
 5. Sign-on and off of your newsletter (Webpage templates)
 6. Relay of whitelisted REST API calls for data exchange with other systems